xhemalkodragjini/aaron/README.md

-# Welcome to the CE Intern: Generative AI Challenge Lab! 👩‍💻👨‍💻
+# Welcome to "Building Aaron the Intern": Generative AI Challenge Lab! 👩‍💻👨‍💻

 Imagine you're the newest Customer Engineer at Google Cloud.
 Your first assignment?
 Your task is helping your GCP customers make their tech work on GCP.
 You surely would love an intern to do the tedious technical research work for you...